twolodzko/gosch/README.md

 The variety of available data types is limited to *atoms* like *numbers* (*integers* and *floats*) and *booleans* (`#t` and `#f`).
 There is also a limited support for *strings*.
 The implementation is [properly tail-recursive] as [required by Scheme].
-Unlike the classic Scheme, there is null type `nil` and procedures return it instead of undefined results, for example `(if #f 'ok)` returns `<nil>`.
-There is no distinction between round and square brackets, so they can be used interchangeably.
-Unlike in some Lisps, all the lists are guaranteed to be [proper] and there are no dotted pairs.
-Dots within lists are ignored, so using [dotted pair notation] would not raise errors.

 **gosch** implements the following procedures: